TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 1. Copy of certification or verification of international invention awards.
 2. Proof of work experience for at least four years in relevant fields.
 Please attach all of the following documents:

-* Verification of domestic or foreign work experience in a relevant field for four or more years.
+* Verification of domestic or foreign work experience in a relevant field for four or more years. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**

 Notes: